Enayetur Rahman Khan: International career

 During the start of the Bangladesh Liberation War, in 1971, Enayetur had returned to his hometown in Kaliganj as, the domestic league was postponed amidst the bloodshed.
 He and his teammates reached Agartala in India, while the war was ongoing.
-Mohammedan SC player Mohammed Kaikobad took him to Virendra Club in Agartala, where Enayetur played in the Agartala Football League.
-Bangladesh Sports Association officials from Kolkata came to Agartala to select the players, and Enayetur was nominated along with several others for the newly formed Shadhin Bangla football team.
+Mohammedan SC midfielder Mohammed Kaikobad took him to Virendra Club in Agartala, where Enayetur played in the Agartala First Division Football League.
+Eventually, when Bangladesh Sports Association officials from Kolkata came to Agartala to select the players, and Enayetur was nominated along with several others for the newly formed Shadhin Bangla football team.
 The team participated in the first match at Krishnanagar in Nadia, against the Nadia XI.
-The game ended in a 2–2 draw, and Enayetur was his team's second goalscorer.
+The game ended in a 2–2 draw, and Enayetur was his team's second goal scorer.

 On 13 February 1972, Enayetur took part in the first football match in the newly independent Bangladesh, representing the Bangladesh XI against President XI.
 The Bangladesh XI was made of former members of the Shadhin Bangla football team, nonetheless, the experienced team ended up losing 2–0.
 He also played for the Dhaka XI in a 1–0 win over visiting Mohun Bagan.

 Enayetur was a late call up to the Bangladesh national football team squad when they participated in the 1973 Merdeka Cup in Malaysia.
 Two years after independence, this was the country's first ever international tournament.
 On 27 July 1973, Bangladesh took on Thailand, in their first official international match.
 During the game, Enayetur made history by scoring Bangladesh national team's first ever goal, as the game ended 2–2.
 Enayetur headed the ball in after meeting a chip from winger Sunil Krishna de Chowdhury.
 Regarding the goal, Enayetur stated (lit.
 'I feel proud to be the first goal scorer of the nation.
 Sunil (Sunil Krishna Dey Chowdhury) of Cox's Bazar contributed a lot to my goal').

 On 31 July 1973, Enayetur struck his second goal for his country by scoring against Kuwait, during the same Merdeka tournament.
 After that Enayetur was a common face in the national team, and took part in the 1975 edition of the Merdeka Cup, the 1976 King's Cup and retired from national duty after the 1978 Asian Games, due attacking a referee in the First Division.